connexcs/docs/getting-started.md

 You will only be able to reactivate your server if your account balance is showing a positive amount.

-## Deploying SSL Certificates

-The SSL certificate can be deployed on your customer portal with a single click.

-1. Click on Setup> My Account
-2. Click on Domains
-3. Click on Deploy Certificate

- ![alt text][ssl]

 ## Deploy Server

 Deploying a server with Connexcs is very quick, once the checklist is complete you will be able to deploy the server.